erict001/erict001/README.md

 Hello, my name is Eric Taylor.
-I am currently enrolled in the UW Full-Stach Web Development Bootcamp.
-We are scheduled to graduate 06/13/2022!
+I am a recent graduate of the University of Washington Full-Stack Web Development Bootcamp.

 We are currently learning back-end programming; SQL and Sequalize.